 If there is a question you would like to ask her, please leave a comment in the box below, and we’ll consider it for an upcoming post, or email email@example.com.

-If you would like to request a private consultation with Claire, please email her at email@example.com for further details.
+If you would like to request a private consultation with Claire, email her for further details.

 Claire Bourgein’s teachings are available on iTunes.
 Her first meditation CD is titled, With Meditation in Mind.
 This CD is useful for beginners and avid meditators.
 The meditation is written and spoken by Claire, the music is composed by Emma Jayakumar, and is produced and arranged by Tommaso Pollio.
 Emma and Tommaso have been involved with the classical music scene for over twenty years and run the Children’s Opera Company, ‘Lark Chamber Opera’.
 For more info, click here.